soimy/msdf-bmfont-xml/README.md

 npm install msdf-bmfont-xml -g
 ```

+**✨ New**: The package now automatically downloads the latest msdfgen binary for your platform during installation, including support for:
+- macOS (Intel & Apple Silicon)
+- Linux (x64 & ARM64)
+- Windows (x64)

+On macOS, the installer automatically handles security restrictions by removing quarantine attributes and applying code signatures.

 Then you just need to call `msdf-bmfont` from console to generate font file.
 Type in `msdf-bmfont --help` for more detail usage.